What Is The Gluteus Minimus?

 If you haven’t considered the gluteus minimus in your glute training, now is the time to start!

-Specifically training the gluteus minimus is valuable for the following reasons:
+Specifically training the gluteus minimus can bring about the following benefits:

 1. Improved Pelvic Alignment